How do you raise kids today during these exponential times?

 In the near term (this next decade) the lingua franca is coding and machine learning.
 Any kid graduating college with these skills today can get a job.

-But this too, will be disrupted in the near future by A.I.
+But this too, will be disrupted in the near future by Artificial Intelligence.

 Long-Term… It’s Passion, Curiosity, Imagination, Critical Thinking, and Grit

-I imagine a future in which robotics and A.I. will allow any of us, from ages 18 to 108, to easily and quickly find answers, create products and accomplish tasks, all simply by expressing our desires.
+I imagine a future in which robotics and Artificial Intelligence will allow any of us, from ages 18 to 108, to easily and quickly find answers, create products and accomplish tasks, all simply by expressing our desires.

 From “mind to manufactured in moments” – in short, we’ll be able to do and create almost whatever we want.